mattporritt/moodle-search_elastic/README.md

 * Image recognition and indexing

 ## Supported Moodle Versions
-This plugin currently supports Moodle 3.1, 3.2 and 3.3
+This plugin currently supports Moodle:

+* 3.1
+* 3.2
+* 3.3

 ## Installation
 **NOTE:** Complete all of these steps before trying to enable the Global Search functionality in Moodle.